Bhaveshkadam/Truecaller/README.md

 # Truecaller
-Try to make clone of true-caller application.
+Try to make clone of truecaller application.